Arranging a direct cremation in San Bernardino, CA

 Cremation offers an inexpensive and flexible alternative to a burial service.
-Choosing cremation services can save you 40% to 60% (or sometimes more) on the cost of traditional burial services.
+Choosing cremation services can save you 40% to 60% (or sometimes more) compared to traditional burial services.

 This is because a casket is not required, or embalming (unless required), and there is no immediate need for a cemetery plot or burial vault.
 Eliminating just these few products and services saves thousands of dollars alone.